johnreitano/numi/DEMO.md

 make demo
 ```

-4. Follow the instructions to paste commands into the left terminal, pressing enter after each command.
+4. Follow the instructions to paste additional commands into the right terminal, pressing enter after each command.